ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 # predictive-maintainance-for-a-smart-factory
 This repository contains the code for a predictive maintaincence project.
-A detailed blog on this project is coming soon.
+A detailed blog of this project is available [here](https://medium.com/@ataul.akbar/how-to-build-a-predictive-maintainance-system-for-a-smart-factory-mlops-2b251434d7c3).